sanderland/katrain/README.md

 ## <a name="install"></a> Installation
-* See the [releases tab](https://github.com/sanderland/katrain/releases) for pre-built installers for windows.
+* See the [releases page](https://github.com/sanderland/katrain/releases) for downloadable executables for Windows.
 * Alternatively use `pip3 install -U katrain` to install the latest version from PyPI on any 64-bit OS.
-* See [here](INSTALL.md) for detailed instructions for Window, Linux and MacOS, as well as troubleshooting and setting up KataGo to use multiple GPUs.
+* [This page](INSTALL.md) has detailed instructions for Window, Linux and MacOS, as well as troubleshooting and setting up KataGo to use multiple GPUs.

 ## <a name="ai"></a> Play against AI